dustinpfister/blog_posts/_posts/python-error.md

 ### 2.1 - KeyError

 When it comes to working with dictionary values it is possible to end up with a Key Error when trying to get a key that is not in the dictionary value.
-When working with a dictionaty value in python a key value should not be confused with an attrabute, those are two differnt things when it comes to this kind of data structore value.
+When working with a dictionary value in python a key value should not be confused with an attribute, those are two different things when it comes to this kind of data structure value.

 ```python
 d = {'foo': 42}